 We pay commission to Advisers assuming that a number of payments will be made by the Members that they introduce.
-If a Member ceases to make payments early in the plan lifetime, we expect the Adviser to repay some of the commission that they received.
+If a Member ceases paying earlier in the product lifetime, we expect the Adviser to repay some of the commission that they received.
 This is a credit risk, that is the risk that the Adviser will not have the money to repay.
 We think that this risk is low because we choose Advisers carefully and continually monitor the amounts owing.
 As sales have grown, the size of this risk has increased.
-With the economic uncertainty introduced by coronavirus, there may be more plans lapsing, and some Adviser firms may not be able to repay their commission debt.
+With the economic uncertainty introduced by coronavirus, there may be more products lapsing and some Adviser firms may not be able to repay their commission debt.

 We have some agreements with reinsurers.
 We expect them to pay a proportion of claims on some plans.
 This is a credit risk, that the reinsurer cannot pay us.
-We think that this risk is low because we have such low levels of reinsurance and we only use higher quality reinsurers.
+We think that this risk is low because we have such low levels of reinsurance and we only use high quality reinsurers.